GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.4.md

 And despite the short moment she remained in my ears reach.
 Despite her cryptic words turning into a fading whisper.
 The final words she spoke, shaping the last pieces of her enigmatic past.
 I clearly understood them all.

 My eyes kept following her.
-Through the hangar's enormous gates, right out into into a giant crowd of people.
+Through the hangar's enormous gates, right out into a giant crowd of people.
 One that kept on laughing, and kept on cheering.

 And amongst it... countless children, gazing up to the crystallization of our blood and tears.
 Overwhelmed by the manifestation of our hopes and dreams.
 Even Doc, who stood right next to his crane, carried a warm smile on his face.